allenhung1025/dlcv_final/README.md

 ```
 bash download_vit.sh
 bash train.sh $1 $2
-$1 is the directory of the food dataset
+$1 is the directory of the food dataset (e.g. ./food_data)
-$2 is the directory to store the checkpoint
+$2 is the directory to store the checkpoint (e.g. ./output)
 ```
 - Download checkpoint
 ```